 - Fork or whisk

-- 1 tbsp sugar I used light brown muscovado sugar
+- 1 tablespoon sugar I used light brown muscovado sugar

 - A pinch of salt

-- 1 tbsp oil like light olive oil or sunflower oil
+- 1 tablespoon oil like light olive oil or sunflower oil

 - 20 g dark chocolate